It's no secret that soldiers are organized.

 It's time to stop the cycle.
 Make a plan.
 You don't have to stick to it rigidly but it's there to help you get the best out of your day.

-Sitting on a patch of grass, my comrades and I are guzzling metallic tasting water from our standard issue canteens.
+Sitting on a patch of grass, us new recruits are guzzling metallic tasting water from our standard issue canteens.
 We’re taking a break from a training scenario.

 The instructor with the crazy eyes – we assume he was once a boxer but not a very good one – is giving us a lesson in how to survive life in the military.